 Google algorithms are at the most basic level formulas which determine a site’s ranking.
 They use data such as keyword density, backlinks, anchor text and plenty more besides in order to do so.
 These algorithms are continually getting more sophisticated.
 That means that sites utilising cheap, underhanded SEO techniques, like buying backlinks from spammy Private Blog Networks, are increasingly falling foul of them.
 When that occurs, the sites can suffer a loss of organic traffic that impact the revenue of a business.

 Even if a site slips past the algorithms, Google also have human reviewers keeping a close eye on websites.
 Those reviewers are well skilled at ferreting out SEO shortcuts, including keyword stuffing, unnatural links, cloaking and more besides.
 If found, those ‘black hat’ SEO techniques are liable to earn a site a Google penalty and result in a similar loss of traffic.

-At an average SEO cost in the UK of around £1000 per month, mid-range SEO is suitable for most modest websites in fields with lower levels of competition.
+At an average SEO costs in the UK, around £2,000 to £6,000 per month, mid-range SEO is suitable for most modest websites in fields with lower levels of competition.

 These packages could be aimed at resolving the impact of Google penalties that a previously successful website has encountered.
 These penalties can range from things like the impacts of a Google update, like the recent Medic update, through to penalties acquired through black hat SEO strategies implemented by unscrupulous SEO companies.